iGamingWire

 The brief

-Alberta has implemented comprehensive advertising restrictions for online gambling operators in advance of the province's competitive iGaming market opening on July 13.
-The Alberta Gaming, Liquor and Cannabis Commission (AGLC) updated its Standards and Requirements for iGaming on June 18, formalizing rules that govern how operators may promote sports betting and other online gaming products.
-These regulations represent a proactive regulatory approach designed to protect consumers while establishing a level competitive playing field for licensed operators entering the market.
+Alberta has implemented stringent new advertising and promotional standards for online gambling operators, formalizing restrictions just weeks before the province's competitive iGaming market opens on July 13.
+The Alberta Gaming, Liquor and Cannabis Commission (AGLC) updated its Standards and Requirements for iGaming on June 18, establishing comprehensive rules governing how operators may market their services to Alberta consumers.

 Original report